AntonMoustache/handbooks/remote-handbook.md

 #### Known Availability

-- If you’re not going to be working the hours you normally work, over communicate this to the team by posting in slack (ex: “Going to the gym for an hour”).
+- If you’re not going to be working the hours you normally work, over communicate this to the team by posting in Slack (e.g. “Going to the gym for an hour”).
 - Nothing is more frustrating to team productivity than chat messages like “Has anyone seen X?”
 “When is X getting online?”
 “Can someone else take this bug?